giantswarm/gateway-api-config-app/README.md

 ```

-See our [full reference on how to configure apps](https://docs.giantswarm.io/getting-started/app-platform/app-configuration/) for more details.
+See our [full reference on configuring apps](https://docs.giantswarm.io/getting-started/app-platform/app-configuration/) for more details.

 ## Compatibility